Sickle Cell (cont.)

 Joint inflammation (arthritis) with pain, swelling, tenderness, and limited range of motion can accompany the dactylitis.
 Sometimes, not only the joints of the hands or feet are affected, but also a knee or an elbow.

 Lung infection (pneumonia) is extremely common in children with sickle cell anemia and is also the most common reason for hospitalization.
 Pneumonia can be slow to respond to antibiotics.
-The type of bacteria that is frequently the cause of pneumonia is called pneumococcus bacteria.
+The type of bacteria that is frequently the cause of pneumonia is called the pneumococcus.
 (This is, in part, due to the increased susceptibility to this particular bacteria when the spleen is poorly functioning.)
 Vaccination against pneumococcal infection is generally recommended.

 Children with sickle cell anemia are also at risk for infection of the brain and spinal fluid (meningitis).
 Bacteria that are frequent causes of this infection include the Pneumococcus and Haemophilus bacteria.

 Bacterial infections can be serious and even overwhelming for patients with sickle cell anemia.
 Early detection and antibiotic treatment are the keys to minimizing complications.
-Any child with known sickle cell anemia must be evaluated by medical professionals when fever or other signs of infection (such as unexplained pain or cough) appear.
+Any child with sickle cell anemia must be evaluated by medical professionals when fever or other signs of infection (such as unexplained pain or cough) appear.

 Splenic Sequestration and Liver Congestion